 Our design allows participants every opportunity to contribute to one another’s dissertation topic through conversation and shared leadership experiences, both in and out of the classroom.

 The Ministry Transformation Project is completed in five distinct stages, each stage corresponding to a chapter in the research project.
 The five stages are:

-- Ministry Research Prospectus (Overview, Cohort Seminar I)
+- Ministry Research Prospectus and Chapter 1 (Overview, Cohort Seminar I)

 - Ministry Research Literature Review (Context, Cohort Seminar I)

 - Ministry Research Data Collection Plan (Theory, Cohort Seminar II)